EndPointCorp/end-point-blog/2022/05/aligning-fixed-width-font-text-columns.md

 Your selection will be replaced by the output.

-### Unicode stumbling blocks
+### Unicode

-Note that these tools all presume one visual character takes one byte of input, so for any UTF-8 characters outside the limited classic ASCII character set that take more than 1 byte each, these tools will miscalculate the needed space between columns.
+These tools come from an era when one byte of input resulted in one visual character, so for any UTF-8 characters outside the limited classic ASCII character set, we could expect old tools may miscalculate the needed space between columns.

-Perhaps you would like to take on the programming challenge and submit a patch to add a new `-u` option to take visual width of Unicode characters into account. 😊
+Originally in my testing they appeared not to be aware of some Unicode characters’ width, perhaps due to combining characters or alternate forms.
+But surprisingly they have been modernized and seem to work fine with most Unicode characters such as Latin letters with diacritics, letters in other alphabets, Chinese characters, and even emoji! 😊